 Eluanbi Park Introduction

-After passing Sand Island and continuing along Taiwan Route 26, you can reach Eluanbi Park and the lighthouse.
-"Eluanbi" means "sail" in the Paiwan language, named after the nearby Sail Rock that resembles a sail, and also because it is located at the southernmost landmass protruding into the sea of Taiwan, thus named Eluanbi.
-After the establishment of the Kenting National Park Administration, the coral reef forest in front of the lighthouse was designated as "Coral Reef Park," covering an area of 59 hectares, with over 20 species of tropical plants and excavated prehistoric relics, along with the century-old lighthouse, making it a worthwhile location to explore.
+After passing Sand Island and heading along Taiwan Route 26, you will arrive at Eluanbi Park and the lighthouse.
+"Eluanbi" means "sail" in the Paiwan language, named for the nearby Sail Rock that resembles a sail.
+It is also named Eluanbi because it is a protruding landform at the southernmost tip of Taiwan, resembling a nose.
+After the establishment of the Kenting National Park Management Office, the coral reef forest in front of the lighthouse was designated as "Coral Reef Park," covering an area of 59 hectares.
+The park features over 20 types of tropical plants and contains prehistoric relics, along with a century-old lighthouse, making it a worthwhile destination.